Vibeesarma/ticketr-events-platform-nextjs-15.0.3/README.md

 - copy `sampleData.json` to `convex/sampleData.json` (this for seed data)
 - run the convert import data command

+- To connect convex with Clerk follow the [guide](https://docs.convex.dev/auth/clerk)

 > Thanks for [Sonny Sangha](https://www.youtube.com/@SonnySangha)